CF1004/S-P_500_per_M2_Ratio/README.md

 ## 💾 TWBX (Tableau Workbook File)

 You can download the file and open it in Tableau Public.
-There is not much to play with, it's just a pretty clear picture of what is shown.
+There is not much to play with, it's just a pretty clear picture of stock valuations.

 ---